Travel Medicine (cont.)

 - Medications that your doctor recommended to prevent travel-related illness, including malaria medications, if indicated

-- Over-the-counter medicines to treat minor illnesses (heartburn, headache, head cold, mild diarrhea, motion sickness)
+- Over-the-counter medicines to treat minor illnesses (heartburn, headache, head cold, mild diarrhea, motion sickness, travel sickness)

 - Sunscreen, lotion to use to treat sunburn